Single Story House Design Plans

 No stairs, more comfort

-Avoiding going up and down stairs turns daily living into a fluent experience
+Avoiding going up and down stairs turns daily living into a fluent experience, comfortable living on one level, ideal for all ages.

 02.